 Nevertheless, it is crucial to foster a few areas of work regardless of what it costs the company.
 These few unique areas of work which have seen through the company’s success earlier on are to be given special importance.

-Whereas, excess branch of work reaping no big fortune and showing no sign of further improvement are to be done away immediately.
+Whereas, an excess branch of work reaping no big fortune and showing no sign of further improvement are to be done away immediately.

-It is important to maintain a formidable diversity in branches of work at a company rather than giving rise to large number to unnecessary work plans.
+It is important to maintain a formidable diversity in branches of work at a company rather than giving rise to a large number to unnecessary work plans.

 3. Financial security:

 Companies too try retrenchment in strategic management entirely to put a hold to the different losses.

 Retrenchment aims at cutting down on all expensive fields.
 This gives way to maintaining a low budget plan to make sure there is not any financial drop.